prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_record_session_start(const wchar_t* name,
     uint start, uint duration, void* client_data);
 ```
-This services starts a new recording session for the named Record Sink
+This service starts a new recording session for the named Record Sink

 **Parameters**
  * `name` [in] unique of the Record Sink to start the session
  * `session` [out] unique id for the new session on successful start
  * `start` [in] start time in seconds before the current time should be less that the video cache size
  * `duration` [in] in seconds from the current time to record.
  * `client_data` [in] opaque pointer to client data returned on callback to the client listener function provided on Sink creation

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful start.
 One of the [Return Values](#return-values) defined above on failure